Canon 200D vs G3X

 Body comparison: Canon 200D vs G3X

 The physical size and weight of the Canon 200D and the Canon G3 X are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (17 percent) than the Canon 200D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.